 Adverse effects are reported as a percentage.
-Adverse effects data are obtained from package inserts and are not meant to be comparative. nr = not reported.
+Adverse effects data are obtained from package inserts and are not meant to be comparative or all inclusive. nr = not reported.

 Overall, intranasal corticosteroids are well tolerated in adult and pediatric patients.
-Serious effects which may result in discontinuation are nose bleed and nasal septal perforation.
+Serious adverse effects that may result in discontinuation include epistaxis and nasal septal perforation.